Mistrial declared in Bill Cosby's criminal trial as jury deadlocks

 More questions

-In all, jurors have asked 12 questions of the court during deliberations, essentially asking to hear the evidence for a second time.
-The jury's continued questions leave open the possibility that jurors may remain deadlocked and unable to reach a unanimous verdict on any of the three counts of aggravated indecent assault that Cosby faces.
+The 12 questions jurors asked of the court during deliberations essentially involved hearing the evidence for a second time.
+The jury's continued questions signaled possibility of a deadlock on any of the three counts of aggravated indecent assault against Cosby.

 One of the questions from Friday was: "What is reasonable doubt?"

-Prosecutors say Cosby drugged and sexually assaulted Andrea Constand, the former director of operations for Temple University's women's basketball team, at his home near Philadelphia in January 2004.
+Prosecutors say Cosby drugged and sexually assaulted Constand, the former director of operations for Temple University's women's basketball team, at his home near Philadelphia in January 2004.
 Cosby pleaded not guilty to the charges.

 On Thursday, jurors told the court they could not come to a unanimous decision beyond a reasonable doubt, which is required in criminal cases.

-O'Neill asked the jury to go back into deliberations for another attempt to reach a verdict, an instruction known in Pennsylvania as the Spencer Charge.
-It's a set of instructions that asks jurors to re-examine their own views and opinions, and there is no limit to how many times a judge can issue it.
+O'Neill asked the jury to go back into deliberations for another attempt to reach a verdict, an instruction known in Pennsylvania as the Spencer charge.
+It's a set of instructions that asks jurors to re-examine their own views and opinions.

-If, after further deliberations, jurors still cannot reach consensus, the judge can choose to declare a mistrial.
-Defense attorneys have repeatedly asked for O'Neill to declare a mistrial based on the jury's length of deliberations, but the judge has denied their request.
+Defense attorneys repeatedly asked O'Neill to declare a mistrial based on the length of deliberations, but the judge denied their requests.

-"I'm going to allow this to go as long as this jury wishes to continue to deliberate," O'Neill said Friday.

-If there is a mistrial, Cosby would not be considered guilty or not guilty, and prosecutors may choose to retry the case with a different set of jurors.
-Still, that would represent a major win for Cosby's team, which has argued the case never should have reached court.
+A mistrial means Cosby was not found either guilty or not guilty.
+Still, the conclusion represents a major win for his defense team, which argued the case never should have reached court.

-The jury is made up of four white women, six white men, one black woman and one black man.
-They were bused to Norristown from Allegheny County near Pittsburgh and have been sequestered in a hotel for the trial.
+The jury was made up of four white women, six white men, one black woman and one black man.
+They were bused to Norristown from Allegheny County near Pittsburgh and were sequestered in a hotel for the trial.

 He said, she said

-The three charges accuse Cosby of assaulting Constand without her consent, assaulting her when she was unconscious and assaulting her using drugs to impair her ability to consent.
-If found guilty, he could face up to 10 years in prison for each charge.
+The three charges accused Cosby of assaulting Constand without her consent, assaulting her when she was unconscious and assaulting her using drugs to impair her ability to consent.
+If convicted, he faced up to 10 years in prison for each charge.

 Prosecutors called 12 witnesses, including Constand, over a week of testimony but presented almost no forensic evidence.
 Cosby declined to testify in his own defense, and his attorneys called only one witness.
 Cosby's attorneys argued the sexual contact was consensual and worked to highlight inconsistencies in Constand's testimony on cross-examination.

-Legal experts said the trial fits the "he said, she said" arguments that are common in sexual offense cases.
+Legal experts said the trial fit the "he said, she said" arguments common in sexual offense cases.

-Constand herself did not appear stressed in the courtroom as she waited for the jury.
-The former basketball player posted a video to Twitter of herself shooting hoops on a mini-backboard to pass the time.

 Though dozens of women have accused Cosby of sexual misconduct, only Constand's accusations led to criminal charges.
 One other accuser, Kelly Johnson, testified during the trial as prosecutors sought to establish that Cosby had a pattern of assault.
-Johnson testified that she was drugged and assaulted by Cosby in 1996.
+Johnson testified she was drugged and assaulted by Cosby in 1996.

 'They're your friends'